koishi-registry/cyan-koishi-registry-private/README.md

 ## License

 The project is All rights reserved.
-You are free to deploy the software on your server,
-use `Context.prototype.plugin` to plug your own plugin to make modification, without modify the original codebase.
+You are allowed to deploy the software only after approve in project issues (https://github.com/CyanChanges/koishi-registry), use `Context.prototype.plugin` to plug your own plugin to make modification, without modify the original codebase.
-Any monkeypatch to manipulate original plugin behaviour is not allowed (including modify prototype of classes of this project, or any ES6 builtin object).
+Any monkeypatch to manipulate original plugin behaviour is not allowed (including modify prototype of classes of this project, or any ES6 builtin object aka "prototype pollution").
 The license includes additional restrictions:

 ilharp(Individual with GitHub https://github.com/ilharp, refers as "ilharp") is **FORBIDDEN** to deal with the software in any form (including use, copy, modify, or distribute the software).